gramineproject/examples/README.rst

 - ``Makefile``:
   Users should be able to build your application sample by running the ``make`` command.
 If your application needs extra building steps, please document them in the ``README.md``.
-In addition, we ask you to provide sufficient comments in the ``Makefile`` to help users understand the build process.
 If your application also runs on Intel SGX, please include the commands for signing and retrieving the SGX token in the ``Makefile``.

 - Manifest:
   Please provide the manifest needed for running your application sample.
 Do not hard-code any user-specific path or personal info in the manifest.
 The ideal way is to create a manifest template that contains variables to be replaced by runtime options in ``Makefile``.
 See other subdirectories for examples of the manifest templates.
-We also ask you to provide sufficient comments in all the manifests to help users understand the environment.

 - Sample inputs and test suites:
   If you have any inputs and test suites for testing the application,